There may be schedule changes. Please check the schedule for any adjustments.

 Friday, September 26th at Valpo High School

-All teams will be introduced before the game and make a tunnel for the Varsity players to run through.
+Each team will be introduced and then form a tunnel for the Varsity team to run through.

 See your Head Coach for more details.